SlimeQ/lifeviz/wiki/Configuration-and-Controls.md

 - When you change columns, depth, or the source stack (including changing the primary), the simulation pauses, reconfigures the engine, rebuilds the `WriteableBitmap`, then resumes if it was running.
 - Reconfiguring columns automatically recomputes rows to maintain the current aspect ratio (either 16:9 or the current primary source's ratio).

+## Persistence

+- Columns, depth, thresholds, modes, opacity, framerate, blend/passthrough toggles, and preserve-res settings persist to `%AppData%\lifeviz\config.json` after the app finishes loading, so startup control events no longer overwrite prior configs.
+- The source stack (windows + webcams) is restored on launch when devices are present, including ordering plus per-source blend mode, opacity, and mirror; windows are matched by title and webcams by device id/name.

 ## Defaults

 | Setting  | Default |